 Code Generation for waLBerlaGenerate sweeps using pystencils

 waLBerla runs on some of the Top10 HPC Clusters in the world.
 It contains efficient, hardware specific compute kernels to get optimal performance on today's supercomputing architectures.
-In Germany, waLBerla runs on the three tier-1 HPC systems: SuperMUC (Munich), Hazel Hen (Stuttgart), and JUQUEEN (Jülich).
+In Germany, waLBerla runs on the three tier-1 HPC systems: SuperMUC-NG (Munich), Hazel Hen (Stuttgart) and JUWELS (Jülich).

 waLBerla employs a block-structured partitioning of the simulation domain including support for grid refinement.